The great escape: Black panther cub rescued from war-torn Ukraine finds a new home in France

 Story highlights

-Kiara, a six-month-old black panther who was born in war-torn Ukraine was rescued and rehabilitated to a new home in France at a wildlife refuge.
+Kiara, a six-month-old black panther born in war-torn Ukraine was rescued and rehabilitated to a new home in France at a wildlife refuge.

-Kiara, a six-month-old black panther who was born in war-torn Ukraine was rescued and rehabilitated to a new home in France at a wildlife refuge.
+Kiara, a six-month-old black panther born in war-torn Ukraine was rescued and rehabilitated to a new home in France at a wildlife refuge.

-A Ukraine-born six-month-old black panther has found a new home in a faraway land, in France.
-Kiara, the black panther was born in a war-torn country and was also a victim of exotic animal trafficking but now has found a new and much safer dwelling at a wildlife refuge in France.

 Also Read | 'An absolute miracle': Three kids including a 12-month baby survive car accident that killed parents